-2021 Exploration Plan
+2021 Exploration Program

-On July 20, 2021, Nevada Sunrise announced that its joint venture partner, New Placer Dome Gold Corp., has presented plans for the 2021 resource expansion and exploration program at the Kinsley Mountain gold project in Nevada.
+On July 20, 2021, Nevada Sunrise announced that New Placer Dome had presented plans to the Company for the 2021 exploration program at Kinsley Mountain.

-Building on a successful 2020 campaign, the 2021 Kinsley Mountain exploration program will, subject to financing, comprise resource expansion and drilling on three new discovery areas, and a significantly expanded program of induced polarization (IP)/resistivity geophysical surveys.
+Building on a successful 2020 campaign, the 2021 exploration program was planned to comprise resource expansion and drilling on three new discovery areas, and a significantly expanded program of induced polarization (IP)/resistivity geophysical surveys.
+However, no drilling was conducted in 2021, but IP/resistivity surveys were carried out covering a number of underexplored targets.